Monnoroch/ColorHighlighter/README.md

 **Usage :**

-Just click or move the cursor on the color code e.g. #FFFFFF and it'll be highlighted with it's real color.
+Just click or move the cursor on the color code e.g. #FFFFFF and it'll be highlighted with its real color.
 Two color representations are currently supported:
 - Hexademical e.g. #RGB or #RRGGBB or #RRGGBBAA (you can use both upper and lower case letters)
 - RBG value e.g. rgb(rrr,ggg,bbb) with decimal channel values.

+!!!
+NOT IMPLEMENTED !!!
 And two more you can enable in options:
 - Usual hexademical numbers like RRGGBBAA.
 - Hexademical numbers with prefix 0x like 0xRRGGBBAA